Slins-23/Path-Finding/README.md

 | V | Toggles view-only mode. |

 # Compilation
 Compiled in Visual Studio Community 2019, in C++.
 Using SDL2 and SDL_ttf as external libraries.
+Release version not tested.